 To learn more about why an informal wage increase isn’t a true health benefits solution, check out “How much does not offering health benefits cost my business?”

-Looking forward: Will stand-alone HRAs come back in 2018?
+Looking forward: Will there be new HRAs in 2019?

 Offering a health reimbursement benefit is an effective way for small businesses to cut benefits costs while giving employees more freedom in their personal health care decisions.